 1. What Do You Need the Distro for?

 The most important factor when choosing a Linux distro is what you need it for – e.g. work, fun, occasional browsing, enhanced security, multimedia, etc. There are distros for each of these purposes and many more.
-If you want to check what distros are available for a particular purpose, the place to do it is on DistroWatch.
+If you want to check which distros are available for a particular purpose, the place to do so is on DistroWatch.

-If your computer is new and has good parameters, then you can run almost any distro you like, but if it is old, this could limit your choices.
-Depending on its age and parameters, e.g. if your computer is like 7 or 8 and more years old, your choice might boil down to just a dozen of distros made especially for old computers.
-Typically these distros for old computers are lightweight and don’t offer everything you can think of but are still a decent choice for most everyday tasks and beyond.
+If your computer is more powerful and has newer hardware, then you can run almost any distro you like.
+However, if it is old, this could limit your choices.
+Depending on its age and specs, your choice may boil down to just a dozen distros made especially for old computers.
+Typically, these distros for old computers are lightweight and don’t offer everything you can think of but are still a decent choice for most everyday tasks and beyond.